rebeccajh-dev/rebeccajh-dev/README.md

 ## Hi there, Im Rebecca!

-- 🔭 I’m currently working on: Frontend + AI
+- 🔭 I’m currently working on: Frontend + Backend
-- 🌱 I’m currently learning: LLM, Angular and Strudel
+- 🌱 I’m currently learning: Angular
 - 💬 Ask me about: anything about films